callstack/repack/.changeset/fluffy-insects-prove.md

 "@callstack/repack": patch
 ---

-keep separate logs for compilation stats specific to each platform
+Keep separate logs for compilation stats specific to each platform